turboapps/turbome/boxstarter/README.md

 .net 4 or higher on the host or base container.
 This is preinstalled on Windows 8 and Server 2012.

 To build:
+Builds and `spoon run` must be performed from an admin command console or the Boxstarter console will fail to load.

 ```
         spoon build -n=boxstarter /path/to/spoon.me